EASYGO-ITN/Deliverable_4_2/_sources/utilisation.md

 align: center
 name: applications
 ---
 The direct and indirect utilisations of geothermal energy with different in-situ temperatures.
-Figure provided by Martine Bloemendal {cite}`martine`.
+Figure provided by Martin Bloemendal {cite}`martine`.
 ```

 ## Direct Use